Bayer-Group/mitochondrial-tox/README.md

 - scikit-learn 1.0.2
 - pytorch 1.10.2

-An evironment fulfilling these dependencies can be created by cloning the repository and following these steps:
+An evironment fulfilling these dependencies can be created by cloning the repository and running:
 <code>
-conda env create -f mtx_env.yaml conda activate mtx_env
+conda env create -f mtx_env.yaml
 </code>